kendallmiller/kendallmiller.github.io/_drafts/2024-06-08-it-can-happen-again.md

 For most systems we're willing to accept the cost of two servers - the improvement in availability easily pays off.
 Going beyond this, the costs quickly get unbearable: Protecting against a failure at the network or data center level can get extraordinary, and unless you're running air traffic control, tripling the cost of all your hosting & infrastructure for such a small improvement isn't justified.

+## Even if you're flush, the cost can bankrupt you

 Cost isn't just direct expenses like paying for a redundant system or additional staff.
+A more treacherous cost is the impact on an organization's competitiveness created by the additional inertia and drag these redundancies and safeties create.

 For example, you may look at a problem and decide that the incident could have been avoided if only another department had reviewed the change before it went live.
 But, each step in a process adds weight to your organization that slows you down.
+Like kelp on a sailboat's hull, each individual strand has only a small impact, but the drag builds up over time.

-When you come into a new company and see that the accounting department has to sign off on every new version of your system, ten to one that step was put in there because of an incident years ago.
+When you come into a new company and see that the accounting department has to sign off on every new version of your system, ten to one, that step was put in there because of an incident years ago - and it's probably not prevented one since.

 # What was the True cost of the incident?

 When an incident happens, we tend to overstate the impact - we talk of the worst-case scenario and act as if that came to pass.
 Customers leaving in droves, refunds granted, lawsuits filed.
-When the dust settles and little if any of this is done, it's often credited to the quick actions of your Customer Success team, leadership, or luck - _we dodged a bullet this time._
+When the dust settles and little, if any, of this happens, it's often credited to the quick actions of your Customer Success team, leadership, or luck - _we dodged a bullet this time._

 To help teams gauge cost in a practical way, I encourage them to think of the impact of an incident on a scale of: